eea/CLMS_Production_System/01_Documentation/README.md

 ### Table of Contents

 - 1. Executive Summary
+- 2. EEAs Credentials
+- 3. Ordering Steps
+    - 3.1 Step 1: Get a bearer token
+    - 3.2 Step 2: Order of the packaging into Raster or Vector
+    - 3.3 Step 3: Checking the status of the Order
+- 4. Step 4: Downloading the Product
+- 5. Example Visualization within QGIS of the Raster data and the Vector data

+### 1 Executive Summary

 This manual is intended to aim as step by step how-to for accessing and using the CLC+ Backbone “get_Product API”.
 This API Endpoint will provide access to the products (i.e., Raster or Vector) stored within the WEkEO